 4.5 In order to deliver the objectives and meet the Vision the Council must consider how much growth is required for the lifetime of the Plan (2018-2033) and where it should be located.
 A number of different options of growth, how it should be distributed across the Borough and the Settlement Hierarchy for its delivery have been considered.
 Following extensive engagement with Stakeholders (a report of consultation of the strategy options is available) and consideration of key evidence including supply factors a preferred option has been developed.
-The background to the identification of the Preferred Strategy is set out in Appendix 3: Strategy Options and a more detailed consideration of the options is set out in a supporting paper on Strategic Options.
+The background to the identification of the Preferred Strategy is set out in Appendix 3: Strategy Options and a more detailed consideration of the options are set out in in the Growth Option Background Paper and the Spatial Strategy Background Paper.